paulolramos/eslint-prettier-airbnb-react/README.md

 **Make sure you `npm init`, or at least have a _package.json_ file before proceeding!**

 ## Installation
+##### You will need _npm/npx_ installed.
+It will work on Windows, but just needs to be run in a bash shell, like VS Code's integrated terminal.

 1. Clone this repo somewhere on your machine, preferably in your home directory (~/), and _NOT_ in your app's directory.